AndrewTSKY/Bastion-Security/README.md

 ## Root cause (localized, not proven)

-The three findings converge: the domain pretrain was **saturated**, more of the same corpus would not help, but the model was pretrained at Chinchilla-optimal *token count* and far under the scale needed to build a relational world-knowledge substrate.
+The three findings converge: the domain pretrain was **saturated** within the domain, more of the same corpus would not help, but the model was pretrained at Chinchilla-optimal *token count* and far under the scale needed to build a relational world-knowledge substrate.
 The information setting the val floor lives outside the domain distribution, so no fine-tuning recipe can reach it.
 The likely fix